 After many years of making jewellery and experimenting with other glues on the market we believe it to be the most reliable and easy to use glue to use for your jewellery designs.

-On this page we go show you how to mix Devcon (as it comes in two parts) as well as give our best tips in ensuring your use of the glue is successful.
+On this page, we go show you how to mix Devcon 5 Minute Epoxy Glue (as it comes in two parts) as well as sharing our top tips in ensuring your use of the glue is successful.
+We also include a few tips for how to remove any excess or unwanted glue too.

 Before mixing your glue check that the surfaces to be bonded are clean and dry.